bella-labs/OW2-Aim-Scenario-Maker/mkdocs/docs/en/menu_ref/menu_ref_main.md

 **Usage**

+1. Cycle to the bot you would like to test.

+2.

-1a.
-Enter toggle left to enable/disable all bots with that have their slots enabled in the bot settings.
+a.
+Enter toggle left to enable/disable all bots that have their slots enabled in the bot settings.

-1b.
+b.
 Enter toggle right to enable/disable the bot in the selected slot if it is enabled in the bot settings.

 ### Test Scenario

 **Description**

-Toggles starting and stopping the scenario.
+Starts and stops the scenario.

 **Characteristics**